Mentalab-hub/explorepy/docs/usage.rst

-.. note:: For devices with firmware version 2.1.1 and lower, explorepy v0.5.0 has to be used to convert binary files.
+.. note:: For devices with firmware version 2.1.1 and lower, Explorepy v0.5.0 has to be used to convert binary files.

 **bin2edf**
-Takes a Binary file and converts it to 2 EDF files (ExG and orientation - markers will be written in ExG file).
+Takes a Binary file and converts it to two EDF files (ExG and orientation - markers will be written in ExG file).
 The data is actually recorded in BDF+ format (in 24-bit resolution).::

     Options: